SumoLogic/sumologic-documentation/docs/apm/traces/index.md

 slug: /apm/traces
 title: Traces
 sidebar_label: Traces
 description: See how your application is behaving with trace analytics.
+Learn how to work with your Tracing data including dashboards, Service Map, Spans, and queries.
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';